NJOI Trujillo in press

 A second home is more than just a sunny place to go on vacation - it can also be a sound investment.

-Atropical paradise awaits at Njoi Trujillo Beach Residences, an exclusive gated estate community located on the coast of Honduras.
+Atropical paradise awaits at Njoi Trujillo Beach Residences, an exclusive gated real estate community located on the coast of Honduras.
 Gino Santarossa— a senior partner of Njoi Trujillo, which is behind the Canadian-developed project and includes cosenior partners Cristina Santarossa and Paul and Lucia Todos—says Njoi Trujillo Beach Residences offers an opportunity to buy a lot in an up and coming resort area.

 A region with plenty to offer now - and getting better.